WP-API/docs/reference/application-passwords.md

 									</span>
 			</td>
 			<td>
-				<p>A uuid provided by the application to uniquely identify it.
+				<p>A UUID provided by the application to uniquely identify it.
 It is recommended to use an UUID v5 with the URL or DNS namespace.</p>
 								<p class="context">Context: <code>view</code>, <code>edit</code>, <code>embed</code></p>
 							</td>
 		</tr>